maxpieter/TTG_extension/README.md

 # Time To Go — Chrome Extension

-**TTG** is a lightweight Chrome extension that automatically removes job listings labeled as **"Promoted"** on LinkedIn, giving you a cleaner and more honest job search experience.
+Frustrated with the amount of irrelevent promoted job postings on linkedin, I created TTG. **TTG** is a lightweight Chrome extension that automatically removes job listings labeled as **"Promoted"**. giving you a cleaner job search experience.

 ## Features